-The Exercise/Fitness Specialist program is a laboratory-based science major that provides students with a strong foundational background in human anatomy, biomechanics, neurology, physiology and psychology as they apply to exercise and human movement.
+The Exercise Science program is a laboratory-based science major that provides students with a strong foundational background in human anatomy, biomechanics, exercise, physiology, kinesiology, and nutrition and health promotion as they apply to exercise and human movement.
 The curriculum is designed to expose students to the breadth and depth of exercise science and fitness.
 Students in this program leave Cleveland State University with the knowledge and skills necessary to develop personalized fitness programs and to assess the fitness of clients who either want to begin a fitness program or evaluate the benefits of their current program.
-Beginning with their entry level professional courses in the Foundations of Sport, Exercise and Physical Education, students are required to participate in building an ePortfolio.
-Using a variety of media, styles and strategies, the ePortfolio system allows students to demonstrate/showcase the competencies they have achieved by both traditional and non-traditional means.
-The Exercise/Fitness Specialist program provides both a curriculum and laboratory/field experiences that allow students to gain competencies in each of the six standards established by the National Association for Sport and Physical Education (NASPE).
-These standards identify both the knowledge base and skill competencies that Exercise/Fitness Specialists need to be successful in an entry level position in their chosen profession.
+The Exercise Science program provides both a curriculum and laboratory/field experiences that allow students to gain competencies in each of the six standards established by the National Association for Sport and Physical Education (NASPE).
+These standards identify both the knowledge base and skill competencies that Exercise Science students need to be successful in an entry level position in their chosen profession.

 Cleveland State University graduates with an Exercise Science major have been very successful in securing employment.
 Our graduates have excellent reputations and have secured positions in community and corporate health/fitness centers, YMCAs, and hospital cardiac rehabilitation units throughout the region and the state.
 Coaching is also another possible career choice.
 Additionally, Exercise Science students may choose to further their education by seeking acceptance into graduate programs.